AyserJamshidi/Aion-6.0-Translation/README.md

 <img src="https://i.imgur.com/uDKzibG.png" width="350"/>
 Step 2: Open your **AION_KR/l10n/kor/data/** folder.
 Step 3: Delete the **ui** and **Strings** folder only if they exist.
+Step 4: Open the downloaded Aion-6.0-Translation.zip file.
-Step 4: Open the zip file, open the main folder until you see multiple folders (ui/strings).
+Step 5: Open the main folder until you see multiple folders (ui/strings).
 Drag and drop that into the folder you just opened.
-Step 5: Reopen Aion if you haven't already.
+Step 6: Reopen Aion if you haven't already.

 # Status

 Folder Name | Status
 -------------------------- | --------------------------
-Strings Folder | ????
+Strings Folder | Unknown
-UI Folder | ????
+UI Folder | GOOD